saysimple/saysimple-plugin-devkit/README.md

 ## Devkit layout

-When opening the devkit you'll notice 3 important elements: The __navbar__ the __settings page__ and the __viewer page__
+When opening the devkit, you'll notice 3 important elements: The __navbar__, the __settings page__, and the __viewer page__.
-.
-You can use these components to tests your app and mock saysimple interactions.
+You can use these components to tests your app and mock Saysimple interactions.

 ### Navbar

 The navbar is always visible on top of the page.
-The left contains the saysimple logo but the right side contains 3 handy functions.
+The left side contains the Saysimple logo and the right side contains 3 handy functions.

 The first is the language.
 You can control the language of the app with this.
-When you click this you get a dropdown and you can select a language.
+When you click this, you get a dropdown and you can select a language.
-_This will only change the language of the app and not the devkit_
+_This will only change the language of the app and not the devkit._

 The second item is the plugin select.
 You'll see the name of the current plugin (_example_ when you first open the devkit).
 When clicked you'll see all the installed plugins and you can switch between apps.

-And last is the refresh button when clicked it will refresh the app.
-So the app will be mounted again and the rest of the devkit will be untouched
+The third and last item is a refresh button.
+When clicked it will refresh the app while leaving the devkit the rest of the devKit untouched.

 ### Settings page

 The settings page will show you how your app will look inside the settings page from Saysimple.
 When opened you'll see 2
+components.

-component the one on the left is a preview how your app will be displayed the one on the app selection page.
+The one on the left is a preview of how your app will be displayed on the app selection page.

 The component on the right will display the content of your settings.vue inside your app, this is what will be displayed inside the Saysimple settings page.
-When you save your settings (using the [saveSettings](#savesettings) util) the data will be saved inside the localStorage and it will also be given to the overview page, so you can test with the settings you selected.
+When you save your settings (using the [saveSettings](#savesettings) util), the data will be saved inside the localStorage and will also be given to the overview page, so you can test with the settings you selected.

 ### Viewer page

 You can use this page to debug your app itself.
-On the left you see the controls, more on that in the next chapter, and on the right you can see your apps content.vue component.
+On the left you can see the controls (more on that in the next chapter), and on the right you can see your app's content.vue component.
-It will be populated with appData which you can configure in the controls and settings which are configured in the settings page.
+It will be populated with appData which you can configure in the controls and settings which are found on the settings page.

 ## Controls